nhtsai/notes/_posts/2021-09-10-database-systems.md

     * Databases are the core component of most computer applications.
     * E.g. a digital music store database that keeps track of artists and albums needs to store artist biographies and albums those artists released.

-* **Flat File** Strawman: simplest database stored as CSV files that we manage in our own code.
+* **Flat File**: simplest database stored as CSV files that we manage in our own code.
     * Use a separate file per entity, e.g. one file for artists and one file for albums
     * The application parses each file to read/update records.
     * E.g. `Artist(name, year, country)` and `Album(name, artist, year)`